hashicorp/consul/website/source/docs/acl/auth-methods/kubernetes.html.md

 page_title: "Kubernetes Auth Method"
 sidebar_current: "docs-acl-auth-methods-kubernetes"
 description: |-
-  The kubernetes auth method type allows for a Kubernetes Service Account Token to be used to authenticate to Consul.
-This method of authentication makes it easy to introduce a Consul token into a Kubernetes Pod.
+  The Kubernetes auth method type allows for a Kubernetes service account token to be used to authenticate to Consul.
+This method of authentication makes it easy to introduce a Consul token into a Kubernetes pod.
 ---

 -> **1.5.0+:**  This guide only applies in Consul versions 1.5.0 and newer.

 # Kubernetes Auth Method

-The `kubernetes` auth method type allows for a Kubernetes Service Account Token to be used to authenticate to Consul.
-This method of authentication makes it easy to introduce a Consul token into a Kubernetes Pod.
+The `kubernetes` auth method type allows for a Kubernetes service account token to be used to authenticate to Consul.
+This method of authentication makes it easy to introduce a Consul token into a Kubernetes pod.

 ## Config Parameters